-If an mSATA solid state drive is available in your computer, to replace the mSATA solid state drive, do the following:
+If an mSATA solid state drive is available in your computer, to replace the mSATA solid state drive, do as follows.

 - 1. Turn off the computer; then disconnect the ac power adapter and all cables from the computer.
 Wait for a few minutes, till the inside of the computer cools, before you start the following procedures. - 2.
 Close the computer display, and turn the computer over. - 3.
 Remove the battery.
-For more information about how to remove the battery, refer to the instructions in "Replacing the battery" on page 111.
+For details, refer to the instructions in "Replacing the battery" on page 119. - 4.
+Remove the keyboard.
+For details, refer to the instructions in "Replacing the keyboard" on page 130.